 Counselling is currently available as a free service to young people in the local area.

-If you are a young person, or the parent or carer of a young person aged 10 to 18 years old (or 25 years if you have a disability) and you live in the boroughs of Corby or Kettering, you can apply for counselling using the appropriate online self-referral form.
+If you are a young person, or the parent or carer of a young person aged 11 to 19 years old (or 25 years if you have a special educational needs and / or disabilities and are accessing mainstream state funded school or college) and you live in the boroughs of Corby or Kettering, you can apply for counselling using the appropriate online self-referral form.

 Refer yourself for counsellingParent or carer referral form